 From right to left: Flozell Daniels, Jr., Board of Directors, Chair of the New Orleans Urban League Policy Committee, Norma Broussard DuBois, Director of Felony DWI & Traffic Safety Outreach Jefferson Parish District Attorney, Leon A. Cannizzaro, Jr., Orleans Parish District Attorney and Arthur Garrison, moderator, Law and Public Policy Chair.

-Abstract: Each year hundreds of articles and studies are published by academics on the causes of crime and theories on how to address the operation of the criminal justice system.
+The second panel was Law and Public Policy Section Showcase: The Goal of the Academy, Politics or Science?.
+The panelist discussed the issue that each year hundreds of articles and studies are published by academics on the causes of crime and theories on how to address the operation of the criminal justice system.
 The conclusions of these many studies are used to support the liberal or conservative political agendas of policy makers and politicians.

 From top left to right: Arthur Garrison, Section Chair and Moderator, Faith Lutze, Washington State University; Francis M. Williams, Plymouth State University; Jason Williams, Montclair State University; Michael J. DeValve, Fayetteville State University; seated left to right: John Paul Wright, University of Cincinnati and Delores Jones-Brown, Professor, John Jay College (Retired)

 Annual Meeting, March 2017 (Kansas City):

 The Law and Public Policy Section organized two showcase panels at the March 2017 Annual Meeting.